WHY WE’VE PARTNERED WITH MASSCHALLENGE FINTECH:

 - One size does not fit all.
 We need to know more about the needs of consumers who are underserved in the current market: low-wage workers, nontraditional workers and the self-employed, people of color, and women.

 HOW WILL WE HELP STARTUPS GROW THEIR BUSINESSES?

 We engage the startup ecosystem to help bring the best solutions to market and to scale.
 We engage with startups in stages, with a long-term strategy of choosing a select group of startups to collaborate with to transform markets and change lives.

 - First, we encourage all entrepreneurs to keep the power of the 50+ market in mind when designing for all ages.
 Our message to entrepreneurs: In the US alone, people over the age of 50 generate $7.6 trillion in annual economic activity, so you ignore the 50+ market at your own peril.

 - Next, we offer in-kind services to a select group of startups.
-For the past two years, we have teamed up with industry and academic startup accelerators like MassChallenge HealthTech to offer to a small group of early-stage startups services such as access to AARP innovation experts, industry experts, 50+ consumers for qualitative testing, in-home user testing opportunities, media exposure, showcase opportunities at major conferences and events, and exposure to major influencers and investors.
+For the past three years, we have teamed up with industry and programs like MassChallenge FinTech to offer to a small group of startups services such as access to AARP innovation experts, industry experts, 50+ consumers for qualitative testing, in-home user testing opportunities, media exposure, showcase opportunities at major conferences and events, and exposure to major influencers and investors.
 As we work with these startups, we assess their potential for transformational social impact through market innovation.

-At AARP, we remain steadfast in our mission to disrupt aging, and empowering people who are 50+ to choose how they live as they age.
+At AARP, we remain steadfast in our mission to disrupt aging, and empowering people to choose how they live as they age.